cecat/YSP/README.md

-The code uses a configuration file, *microphones.yaml*, to specify sound sourceas (RTSP feeds) and to set up a number of options described below.
+The code uses a configuration file, *microphones.yaml*, to specify sound sourceas (RTSP feeds) and to set up a number of options described below. **You must at minimum put a valid RTSP path in microphones.yaml before running the code**.

+*Startup takes a 10-15 seconds*.
+If there are errors in the RTSP paths (e.g., if you did not edit microphones.yaml), even if you *^C* to exit there are 30s time-outs for the FFMPEG startup on each RTSP path that will have to run their course.

-Once you have (at minimum) put your own RTSP feeds into *microhones.yaml* there are generally two ways to run.
-First, if you want to watch the output (ideally while listening to the RTSP feed using something like VLC), set log_level to DEBUG and run from your command line:
+Once you have put your own RTSP feeds into *microhones.yaml* there are generally two ways to run.
+First, if you want to watch the output (ideally while listening to the RTSP feed using something like VLC), set **log_level to DEBUG** in *microphones.yaml* and run from your command line:
 ```
 python yamcam.py
 ```
-Then, you may wish to run for a period of time collecting data but are not interested in watching:
+Then, you may wish to run for a period of time collecting data but are not interested in watching.
+For this, set **log_level to INFO** in *micrphones.yaml*
+then:
 ```
 python yamcam.py &
 ```